 Rathi believes in creating a safe environment for her clients to heal and grow by adopting a non-judgemental, collaborative and person-centred approach during sessions.

-Rathi is a registered Clinical Psychologist with Singapore Register of Psychologists and a member of Singapore Psychologist Society.
+Rathi is a registered Clinical Psychologist on the Singapore Register of Psychologists and a member of the Singapore Psychologist Society.
 She obtained her Masters in Psychology (Clinical) from James Cook University and has since been working with individuals and families with a wide range of emotional and behavioural issues, providing services that span from therapy for depression, anxiety, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD) and other mental health difficulties.

 More recently, Rathi was working at the Ministry of Social and Family Development, providing therapy for children and their families who have experienced complex trauma (eg physical and sexual abuse).
 During this time, Rathi has also provided trauma informed care for children with Attention Deficit Hyperactive Disorder (ADHD), Oppositional Defiance Disorder (ODD) and learning difficulties.